All Saints' Church, Stock, Essex (parish of Stock Harvard)

 Weekly service times

 The Sunday Communion Service at All Saints' Church in Stock is held at 11am, with Hymns and Communion.
-Any imminent exceptions will be listed here.

 * Food bank donations will be accepted on the first Sunday every month following the Sunday service (about 12.05pm).